Skip to main content

 Pre-LOI screening eliminates deal-breaking issues before $150K-300K in confirmatory diligence is committed.
 External-only assessment in 24-72 hours identifies active regulatory investigations, breach history, critical external vulnerabilities, and dark web credential exposure that would trigger deal failure or severe repricing.

 Confirmatory diligence (post-LOI) provides the full evidentiary basis for valuation adjustment, deal structure, and integration planning.
-A complete eight-domain assessment - governance, infrastructure, applications, data protection, identity, incident response, third-party risk, and compliance - typically takes 3-4 weeks for middle-market targets.
+A complete eight-domain assessment, governance, infrastructure, applications, data protection, identity, incident response, third-party risk, and compliance, typically takes 3-4 weeks for middle-market targets.

 Post-close monitoring validates remediation against the agreed roadmap, supports holdback release decisions, and protects value through the integration period by detecting emerging threats before they affect operating performance.